wotakumoe/wotaku/Software.md

     - Tracking & sync support
     - Lacks some basic features
 - [**Perfect Viewer**](https://play.google.com/store/apps/details?id=com.rookiestudio.perfectviewer&hl=en&gl=US) [!badge variant="ghost" size="xs" text="Local"]
+    - The reader itself is really good with a lot of filters
+    - Has plugin support for the cloud services but not for manga websites
+    - Support for all the comic formats.
+    - The app is light but the UI looks old
+    - A few features are behind paywall

 ### Anime
 - [**Saikou**](https://github.com/saikou-app/saikou/) [!badge variant="ghost" icon="video" text="TV"](https://github.com/siennaXD/SaikouTV/)  [!badge variant="ghost" icon="globe" text="Web"](https://saikou.pages.dev/)